wavesplatform/docs.wavesplatform/docs/en/ride/advanced/dapp-to-dapp.md

 ### Transaction Fail

-If the callable function's execution fails, the Invoke Script transaction could be rejected or saved on the blockchain as failed.
-This depends on whether the complexity of performed calculations has exceeded the [threshold for saving a failed transaction](/en/ride/v5/limits/).
+If the callable function's execution fails or [throws an exception](/en/ride/v5/functions/built-in-functions/exception-functions), the Invoke Script transaction could be rejected or saved on the blockchain as failed.
+This depends on whether the complexity of performed calculations has exceeded the [threshold for saving a failed transaction](/en/ride/v5/limits/) (currently 1000).
 The complexity is summed up for all invocations.

 Consider the example: callable function 1 performs calculations of 800 complexity, then invokes the callable function 2 which performed calculations of 300 complexity and then fails.
 The complexity 800 + 300 has exceeded the threshold, so the transaction is saved as failed, and the sender is charged a fee.